 Steven Waltz Morrison has been a professional genealogist since 2006.
-He is the past-president of the Puget Sound chapter of the Association of Professional Genealogists, and for the Olympia Genealogical Society, in the state capitol of Washington.
+He is the past-president of the Puget Sound chapter of the Association of Professional Genealogists, and the Olympia Genealogical Society, in the capitol of Washington State.

 As an author, Steven’s genealogical journey began in 1998 with the self-publishing of a remembrance of his grandmother.
 The book is now part of a millennium time capsule on the Washington State Capitol Campus, and in the Family History Library collection at Salt Lake City.
 Since then, he’s authored multiple articles and books reviews regarding Quakers (Religious Society of Friends).
 These include three articles for Familia (the journal of the Ulster Historical Foundation), and others for Journal of Scotch-Irish Studies, Directory of Irish Family History Research, and the Association of Professional Genealogists Quarterly.
 In 2016 Steven received the American Society of Genealogist (ASG) scholar award for his paper ”Quaker John Starr of Antrim and Cavan, Ireland and his five sons who sailed to Pennsylvania.”

 With relatives in England, Steven has crossed the pond no less than six times, to undertake primary research in Ireland and United Kingdom.
 While these trips resulted in some break-through discoveries, they afforded an opportunity to visit the major repositories, numerous private libraries, and meet an amazing collection of truly warm and helpful people.